A photo of the NYC Skyline

 How often do you need to meet your probation officer on probation?

 The frequency of meetings with your probation officer while on probation varies depending on the specifics of your case and the type of probation you are under.
-Some meetings might be as frequent as once a week, while others may only need to meet their officer monthly.
+Some meetings might be as frequent as once a week, while others may only need to meet their officer once a month.

-Can a violation of probation lead to a jail or prison sentence?
+Can a probation violation lead to a jail or prison sentence in New York?

 What is interim probation?

-Interim probation typically refers to a probationary period that serves as a temporary or trial phase before final sentencing or disposition is decided.
+Interim probation refers to a probationary period that serves as a trial phase before final sentencing or disposition is decided.
 This period can be used to evaluate the defendant’s behavior and compliance with probation conditions before a long-term sentencing decision is made.